mskf1383/pashmak/README.md

 # Functions
-function is a system to make alias for some codes (function).
+Function is a system to make alias for some codes (function).

-look at this example:
+Look at this example:
 ```bash
 func say_hello;
     println 'hello world';